AngleProtocol/angle-docs/guides/app-guides/formulas.md

 $$ APR = 2.08 = 208\% $$

-## Depositing Liquidity (SLP)

-_In the Yield page of the app_
-_Both the Slippage and SlippageFee can vary depending on the collateral/stablecoin pair._
+## Deposit / SLP

 ### Slippage

-SLP can face a slippage when withdrawing funds depending on the collateral ratio of the pool they are withdrawing from.
+In the `Deposit / SLP` page of the app, users may face a slippage when they exit from their position and sell their sanTokens.
+It depends on specific parameters for the collateral of interest and on the collateral ratio of the stablecoin in the Core module.
 This is put in place to incentivize them to stay in the protocol while it gets re-collateralized.

 $$
 \texttt{amnt received} = \texttt{amnt withdrawn} \times{(1 - \texttt{slippage})}